oxheadalpha/nft-tutorial/packages/tznft/README.md

 Warning: Property "description" has empty string value.
 Consider removing or provide a value for the property.
 Warning: Property "rights" has empty string value.
 Consider removing or provide a value for the property.
 Warning: It looks like "tags" property contains sample values "awsome", "nft".
 Remove or replace them with actual tag values
-Warning: It looks like "attributes" property contans sample attribute.
+Warning: It looks like "attributes" property contains sample attribute.
 Remove or replace it with actual attributes
 ```

 For this tutorial, we will mint two tokens.
 We will use two token metadata files